 How to use this chart: Below you will see a chart listing ages and sounds.
 First find the age of your child on the left.
 Then look to the corresponding row for what sounds he or she should be saying.
 Your child should be able to say these sounds "most of the time," about 90%.
 An error here or there is okay and normal.

 If your child is not saying the sounds listed by their age, it doesn't necessarily indicate there is a problem.

 However, if you want to start working on sounds right away read our speech activities for home practice ideas.
 It is a great place to start!
 Playing games with your child and modeling correct speech is always a good idea :)

 For more tailored activities and step-by-step teaching strategies, cueing techniques, flashcards, word lists and specific games for each sound, check out our members section.
-For a small, one-time fee, you will have access to everything you need instantly and forever!
+For a small monthly fee of $5.99, you will have access to everything you need instantly and forever!